Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Code - Pattern matching using the instanceof function in Java 14

-The old instanceof function notation for pattern matching was complex.
+The old instanceof feature notation for pattern matching was complex.

-However, thanks to the new version of Java, the code looks much simpler and shorter:
+Thanks to the new version of Java, however, the code looks much simpler and shorter:

 Code - Improved instanceof function in Java 14